External Ids for DHFR Gene

 GeneCards Summary for DHFR Gene

 DHFR (Dihydrofolate Reductase) is a Protein Coding gene.
-Diseases associated with DHFR include megaloblastic anemia due to dihydrofolate reductase deficiency and pediatric osteosarcoma.
-Among its related pathways are Cell Cycle, Mitotic and Metabolism.
+Diseases associated with DHFR include megaloblastic anemia due to dihydrofolate reductase deficiency and pancytopenia.
+Among its related pathways are Metabolism and Cell Cycle, Mitotic.
 GO annotations related to this gene include mRNA binding and NADP binding.
 An important paralog of this gene is DHFRL1.

 UniProtKB/Swiss-Prot for DHFR Gene

 Key enzyme in folate metabolism.
 Contributes to the de novo mitochondrial thymidylate biosynthesis pathway.
 Catalyzes an essential reaction for de novo glycine and purine synthesis, and for DNA precursor synthesis.
 Binds its own mRNA and that of DHFRL1.

 Dihydrofolate reductase (DHFR) is a member of the reductase family of enzymes that is ubiquitously expressed in all organisms.
 It catalyzes tetrahydrofolate regeneration by reduction of dihydrofolate, using NADPH as a cofactor.
 DHFR has a key role in cell growth and proliferation.